Generating Inversion Table

 };

-This is the exercise 5.2.5-21 in TAoCP.
+This is the exercise 5.2.5 – 21 in TAoCP.
 Unfortunately, Knuth did not mention the solution.
 The only modification is to add (1) to the merging step which counts the number of inversions of a[subidx_2], the item in the second array we consider while merging two arrays.
-Since from mid to subidx_2, all items are lesser or equals to a[subidx_2], so there is 0 inversions.
+Since from mid to subidx_2, all items are less than or equal to a[subidx_2], so there are 0 inversions.
 However, since a[subidx_1] > a[subidx_2] it means that all items from subidx_1 to mid are greater than a[subidx_2] given the invariant that two arrays are already sorted.
 Therefore, there are mid-subidx_1 inversions of a[subidx_2].

 Reference

-• gywangmtl’s post: the post truly helps me understand the algorithm.
-Also, thank you, Google Translates.>)
+• gywangmtl’s post: the post trully helps me understand the algorithm.
+Also, thank you, Google Translates.